Casting in Plastic

 If you do not want to color the plastic, you can always spray paint the pieces and then dry brush them normally.
 I am using regular cheap spray paint here and it works well.

 The reason I did not do this for the Hirstopolis project is because I could not get spray paint down into the windows and the deep cracks between buildings.

 However, the star fortress pieces shown here are shaped in such a way that spray paint can get down into all of the cracks.
 Most items and stone textures can be spray painted.

 The instructions below are an alternate painting method.
 This was an experiment that I tried.
 It worked well (the paint adhered nicely to the blocks) but was much more work than I originally anticipated when using it for the Hirstopolis project.

 I have included this in the instructions section because this method can be used successfully on many types of castings depending on their texture.
 However, if you are making the Hirstopolis project, I strongly suggest you color the plastic and follow the dry brushing instructions above instead of the method shown below.

-Using gel stain on plastic.
-Click on the video on the right to watch it.
+Click on the video to watch it on YouTube.

 This experiment shows how gel stain works on plastic cast pieces.